Skip to content

 • a significant and noticeable discrepancy between verbal and written performance

-• persistent problems with sentence structure, punctuation and organization of written work – not due to educational background
+• persistent problems with sentence structure, punctuation and organisation of written work – not due to educational background

 • persistent or severe problems with spelling, even with simple or common words